 The above sample of locations shows that the university average is higher than private accommodation in Newcastle, Nottingham and Sheffield.

-Remaining locations have a higher average for private accommodationthe largest variance being Bristol, where private accommodation is, on average, 137% more expensive than university accommodation.
+Remaining locations have a higher average for private accommodation—the largest variance being Bristol, where private accommodation is, on average, 137% more expensive than university accommodation.

 So how do you make accommodation affordable?